Low-Compute Watermark Removal via Dual-Domain Natural Projection

-\textsc{D\textsuperscript{2}RA} exposes fundamental weaknesses in current generative watermarking by showing that both pixel- and frequency-space watermarks can be removed with a single, training-free forward pass, revealing that many watermark designs share exploitable structural regularities in the frequency domain.
+DAWN exposes fundamental weaknesses in current generative watermarking by showing that both pixel- and frequency-space watermarks can be removed with a single, training-free forward pass, revealing that many watermark designs share exploitable structural regularities in the frequency domain.
 These findings suggest that natural-image frequency priors can be leveraged to neutralize watermark signals without access to model parameters, posing a realistic threat to provenance mechanisms.
-While \textsc{D\textsuperscript{2}RA} preserves structural and semantic fidelity, some outputs exhibit mild chromatic shifts, and our evaluation is confined to Stable-Diffusion family models and common prompt datasets, so generative architectures with substantially different latent structures or future watermarks that interleave multiple frequency bands or semantic layers may reduce its effectiveness.
 The results highlight the need for watermarking schemes that embed signals across multiple spectral and semantic hierarchies or incorporate cryptographic authentication to remain verifiable under frequency-projection attacks.